 43 Pages Posted: 7 Sep 2019 Last revised: 26 Nov 2019

 Using novel data from the pharmaceutical industry, we study the impact of mergers on product prices and innovation.
-Drugs produced by acquiring firms increase in price approximately 5% more than drugs sold by matched non-acquiring firms.
-Price increases are more pronounced for deals resulting in greater market power consolidation and within drugs whose consumers are less price sensitive, but absent for drugs already shielded from competition.
-Rival drug prices rise as well, consistent with a spillover effect into the broader product market.
-We find no evidence of mergers facilitating or incentivizing innovation — a potential tradeoff to higher product prices.
-In sum, the average pharmaceutical merger increases drug prices without expanding new drug development.
+Drugs produced by acquiring firms increase in price approximately 5% more than products sold by matched non-acquiring firms, and these price increases are more pronounced for deals resulting in greater market power consolidation.
+Consistent with causal identification of enhanced market power around mergers, price increases are significantly greater within drug classes with acquirer/target overlap but absent for drugs already shielded from competition through patents and exclusivity rights.
+We find no evidence of mergers facilitating or incentivizing innovation—a potential tradeoff to higher product prices.

 Keywords: Mergers and acquisitions, product market competition, innovation, pharmaceuticals, drug prices, new drug approval